automl/ConfigSpace/docs/reference/hyperparameters.md

 What makes a hyperparameter the hyperparameter it is then:

-1. How we sample from the vectorized space, defined by a [`Distribution`][ConfigSpace.hyperparameters._distributions.Distribution].
+1. How we sample from the vectorized space, defined by a [`Distribution`][ConfigSpace.hyperparameters.distributions.Distribution].
-2. How we map to and from the vectorized space to the value space, defined by a [`_Transformer`][ConfigSpace.hyperparameters._hp_components._Transformer].
+2. How we map to and from the vectorized space to the value space, defined by a [`Transformer`][ConfigSpace.hyperparameters.hp_components.Transformer].

 ??? tip "Why a vectorized space?"